Grab some dice and these printable preschool valentine games for lots of math fun. Be sure to add these to your valentine activities for preschoolers.

 Are you following my Valentine’s Day for Kids Pinterest board?

-free printable valentine games for kids
+With that in mind, I put together two free printable valentine games for kids to play with dice.

 I used some fun Valentine’s Day clip art as the basis for these dice games – adding the numbers, sections, and text on the computer.

-The dice games look so simple, but they really engage the kiddos in a variety of ways.
+The dice games look so simple, but they really engage the kids in a variety of ways.